Posidonia Shale: Paleogeography and paleoenvironment

-In Microfacies, after the Pliensbachian-Toarcian locally is observed a significant decrease in the Crinoid skeleton elements, also that of the Ophiurida; the Echinoids take their place, where really blossomed at that time, while Pedicellaria are observed very often.
-On the bituminous marls there is a great abundance of saturated Hydrocarbons in the hexanesoluble fraction, Methyl and Methylene where found along long-chain paraffinic molecules (n-alkanes).
-Benzenemethanol resins are especially strong for the Benzene-Methanol fraction.
-The main maceral found is Lamalginite, which may derive from thin-walled planktonic and benthic organisms, including Green Algae, Cyanobacteria, and Bacterial mats.
-There is a clear low frequency of Vitrinite and Inertinite, what suggests that terrestrial inputs of organic matter to be of less importance, although, the main part of OM contained in the basal mudstone, including charred material, was derived from terrestrial sources.
-This Mudstone contains charred organic material typically connected to Wildfires along with large amounts of expandable Smectite possibly derived from alteration of volcanic ash, what indicated a clear contribution of volcanic-derived detritus during deposition.
-In the Austrian area, the volcanic materials where probably also sourced by the rift history of the Valais, Briançonnais and Piemonte-Liguria domains (Sinemurian-Callovian), and the Toarcian break-up of the Ligurian-Penninic oceanic realm.
-There is measurements of reduction of the local salinity on the water where elevated inputs of freshwater due to an accelerated hydrological cycle resulted in a surface-water layer.
+In microfacies, after the Pliensbachian-Toarcian, a significant decrease in the crinoid skeleton elements, also that of the Ophiurida; the echinoids take their place, where they really blossomed at that time, while Pedicellaria are observed very often.
+On the bituminous marls, there is a great abundance of saturated hydrocarbons in the hexane-soluble fraction, methyl and methylene, where found along long-chain paraffinic molecules (n-alkanes).
+Benzene-methanol resins are especially strong for the benzene-methanol fraction.
+The main maceral found is lamalginite, which may derive from thin-walled planktonic and benthic organisms, including green algae, cyanobacteria, and bacterial mats.
+There is a clear low frequency of vitrinite and inertinite, which suggests that terrestrial inputs of organic matter (OM) are of less importance.
+The main part of OM contained in the basal mudstone was derived from terrestrial sources.
+This mudstone contains charred organic material, typically connected to wildfires, along with large amounts of expandable smectite, possibly derived from alteration of volcanic ash, indicating a contribution of volcanic debris during deposition.
+In the Austrian area, the volcanic materials were likely sourced by the rift history of the Valais, Briançonnais and Piemonte-Liguria domains (Sinemurian-Callovian), and the Toarcian break-up of the Ligurian-Penninic oceanic realm.
+There are measurements of the reduction of the local salinity in the water where elevated inputs of freshwater due to an accelerated hydrological cycle resulted in a surface-water layer.

 Dactyliocerassandstein

-Occurs only in the south-east of the northern Bavarian Jura region, as appears on places like Bruck in der Oberpfalz, the north-east of the Banz Abbey, Wittelshofen, Regensburg and Bodenwöhr, composed mostly by coarse grained sediments, clusters of clay sandstone and sand-lime stone facies (shale, slightly bituminous in layers, and sandstone, older lias sand, sand marl, marl, oolithic limestone and sand-lime banks).
-This series are coeval with the Posidonienschiefer, marked with more thin outcrops such as the "crassumbank" (Coeloceras cf. crassum, latter found to be C. raquinianum, thus Variabilis in age) at Bodenwöhr, or the Dactylioceras sandstones at Irlbach (NE Regensburg).
-These levels lack bituminous facies or are interspersed with them in profiles as one moves westward, indicating that they probably belonged to more coastal sectors with better oxygenated waters, with the full transition from shale to sandstone in Regensburg, Bruck and Naab areas considered as caused by a major regression of the sea level, marked at Irlbach by white-yellow levels indicating karst funnels or Cenote-like depostion.
+Occurs only in the south-east of the northern Bavarian Jura region, as appears on places like Bruck in der Oberpfalz, the north-east of the Banz Abbey, Wittelshofen, Regensburg and Bodenwöhr, composed mostly by coarse grained sediments, clusters of clay sandstone and sand-limestone facies (shale, slightly bituminous in layers, and sandstone, older Lias sand, sand marl, marl, oolithic limestone and sand-lime banks).
+This series is coeval with the Posidonienschiefer, marked with more thin outcrops such as the "crassumbank" (Coeloceras cf. crassum, latter found to be C. raquinianum, thus Variabilis in age) at Bodenwöhr, or the Dactylioceras sandstones at Irlbach (north-east Regensburg).
+These levels lack bituminous facies or are interspersed with them in profiles as one moves westward, indicating that they probably belonged to more coastal sectors with better oxygenated waters, with the full transition from shale to sandstone in Regensburg, Bruck and Naab areas considered as caused by a major regression of the sea level, marked at Irlbach by white-yellow levels indicating karst funnels or cenote-like deposition.